-The artwork created must promote renewable energy, energy efficiency, or increase public awareness in the climate crisis and/or climate solutions.

-There is not a physical size requirement, or length for performance arts; however, the piece must be able to be presented on a web page and be displayed, performed, or represented in-person at EnergyWhiz.
+The artwork created must reflect factual information about renewable energy, energy efficiency, or the current state of Earth's climate with the goal of raising public awareness.
+There is no physical size requirement for the artwork, or length for performance arts; however, the piece must be able to be presented on a web page and be displayed, performed, or represented in-person at EnergyWhiz.